Punishments for Welfare Fraud in California

 A welfare fraud conviction depends on the prosecutor’s ability to prove the accused person’s intent at the time of the alleged fraud.
 That means the prosecutor will have to prove that you knew your actions were against the law and not a simple mistake.
 Some defenses against welfare fraud accusations include:

 Your Los Angeles criminal defense attorney can help you determine which defense will work best in your specific situation.
 Welfare fraud accusations often have a substantial paper trail accompanying them.
 Therefore, it is imperative that you find an experienced Los Angeles criminal defense attorney who is familiar with finding what can help your case and eliminate what can hurt it.
-At Spolin Law P.C., our team of welfare fraud defense lawyers understands how to increase the likelihood of a not-guilty verdict, and we have a record to prove it.
+Experienced welfare fraud defense lawyers understand how to increase the likelihood of a not-guilty verdict, and the best attorneys have a record to prove it.

 1. Punishments for Welfare Fraud in California